AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-37/acsd-49843-link-to-product-download-unavailable-after-being-autoinvoiced-with-payment-action-sale.md

     * Add any downloadable product and a simple product to the cart.
     * Use [!DNL Braintree Pay] to place the order using the card option.

-1. Go to **[!UICONTROL My Orders]** and see that the invoice is automatically created for that order and that both the item statuses are *"Invoiced"*.
+1. Go to **[!UICONTROL My Orders]** and see that the invoice is automatically created for the order and that both the item statuses are *"Invoiced"*.
 1. Go to **[!UICONTROL My Downloadable Products]** and observe that the download link is not available yet.
 1. In the admin, go to that order and create a shipment for it.
 1. In the storefront, go to **[!UICONTROL My Downloadable Products]** and observe that the download link is now available.